Parallel Compositing of Volumetric Depth Images for Interactive Visualization of Distributed Volumes at High Frame Rates: Generating a VDI on distributed data

-Our strategy of generating up to \numSupsegs~\subsuperseg{}{}~per-ray on every \processing~it passes through generates more \subsuperseg{}{} than required, which increases the amount of data to be communicated for compositing.
-As mentioned previously, we choose this strategy as it allows us to eliminate the costs of communicating and synchronizing all \processings, while still preserving the quality of the genrated VDI, as each section of the ray is resolved with at least as many \subsuperseg{}{}~as will finally be required.
-If more \subsuperseg{}{}~are generated along the ray overall than required, these can be reduced by accumulating in the parallel compositing phase.
+The proposed strategy of generating up to \numSupsegs~\subsuperseg{}{}~on each \processing~a ray passes through generates more \subsuperseg{}{} than required.
+This increases the amount of data to be communicated during compositing.
+But it eliminates the cost of communicating and synchronizing all \processings~during \sensitivity~search and preserves the best-possible quality for the final VDI.